spencerhcheng/holberton-system_engineering-devops/w2/d4/lecture_notes.md

 };
 ```

-Now is I write `scope.myFunc = 1;`, I have clearly overwritten the function I
+Now if I write `scope.myFunc = 1;`, I have clearly overwritten the function I
 created before.
 The global scope works similarly. *Every variable that is
-declared outside of a function/method becomes a method on the global object.*
+declared outside of a function/method becomes a property on the global object.*
 Let's see an example of this.
 Open up your node console and type `global`.
 This
 keyword evaluates to the global object.
 (In the browser environment, the global
 object is called `window`).
 Let's see how things become attached to the global